4 Smart Things to Do with Your Tax Refund (These Could Even Make You More Money)

 Do you have an emergency savings?
 When your tire blows out on the highway, you fracture your ankle on vacation, or you get laid off, having an emergency fund can save you from sinking into debt.

 And funneling your refund directly into a savings account will help you avoid the temptation to spend it.
 Did you know you can have the IRS direct-deposit your tax refund in up to three different accounts?

-If you don’t have a designated emergency savings account yet, consider the Aspiration Spend & Save account.
+If you don’t have a designated emergency savings account yet, consider the a high-yield savings account that’ll help grow your money faster than a traditional savings account.

 2. Pay Down High-Interest Debt